-The regulations interpreting, specifying, or implementing the RT Act are in 17 CCR 30400 et seq.
-The proposed changes are explained as follows:
+The regulations interpreting, specifying, or implementing the RT Act are in title 17, California Code of Regulations, sections 30400 et seq.
+The proposed changes are:

-Amend section 30400 to address RTCC's recommendation to include WBC procedures within the existing scope of the XBD Permit Category.
-Subsection (a)(43) (redesignated to (a)(21)) is amended as approved by the RTCC, in order to clarify that DEXA, as proposed, includes WBC procedures.
-The term "X-ray Bone Densitometry" is changed to "Dual Energy X-ray Absorptiometry" for consistency with industry and international usage as recommended by the RTCC.
-The acronym "DEXA" (proposed subsection (a)(17)) is added for consistency with national and international usage, and for brevity.
+Amend section 30400 to address the RTCC's recommendation to include WBC procedures within the existing scope of the XBD Permit Category and to change the term "X-ray Bone Densitometry" to "Dual Energy X-ray Absorptiometry" for consistency with industry and international usage.